Enough Is Enough

 Counseling & Support Resources

 Bank Street College has identified a few providers to whom we refer students requiring immediate mental health support.
-Students should be in contact with their director or department chair for a referral.
-We will pay for the first session with one of these referrals.
+Students should be in contact with the Director of Student Learning Support, Kim McLeveighn: kmcleveighn@bankstreet.edu for a referral.
+The College will pay for the first session with one of these referrals.

 Students may also avail themselves of a diverse array of mental health resources available within the New York City metropolitan area.
 Below we provide a selection of resources for counseling and mental health services for a range of life challenges, including domestic violence, substance abuse concerns, etc. Please note that Bank Street College does not endorse any particular service or practitioner.